3 Reasons Why Texting and Driving Is Dangerous

 This would allow police officers to pull over drivers who they see texting and enforce tougher fines and penalties for anyone found guilty of the offense.

 Banning texting and driving could save countless lives.
-And that is exactly what Sam Coffey of Coffey Trial Law said in his letter to the editor of the Orlando Sentinel last year.
+And that is exactly what Sam Coffey of Coffey McPharlin said in his letter to the editor of the Orlando Sentinel last year.